Copied to Clipboard

 ham + bone Queen Village, 715 E. Passyunk Avenue, Philadelphia, PA

-Shoppers looking to add some sparkle to their lives shouldn’t miss South Philly’s Lala Boutique, where ample supplies of rings, bracelets, earrings and necklaces are always in stock.
+Shoppers looking to add some sparkle to their lives shouldn’t miss South Philly’s La’la Boutique, where ample supplies of dazzling earrings, beautiful bangle bracelets and elegant necklaces and rings are always in stock.

 Rows of pastel gifts — from anime figures to stationery — line this whimsical Chinatown shop.
 Expect a K-pop soundtrack while shopping for K-pop merch, clothes, plushies and more.